NSA-Dev/3Drenderer/README.md

 #  Basic 3D Software Renderer

 **Language:** C | **Library:** SDL2
-_A learning project based on the 3D Graphics Programming course from Pikuma.com

 This is a work-in-progress software renderer built from scratch as a learning project, aimed at deepening understanding of 3D graphics fundamentals.
 It is based on the 3D Graphics Programming course from Pikuma.com